hanburger97/form2googleSheets/README.md

 # form2googleSheets
-Sending a form as JSON to Google Sheets on google app engine using POST method.
-Compile data in google sheets, for static websites hosted on a server that doesnt support scripting language such as PHP

 Instructions for google sheets setup:

 1----------------------------
 The Sheet

 Navigate to drive.google.com and click on NEW > Google Sheets to create a new Sheet.
 Give it a name, perhaps “Form Google Sheets”.
 Put the following names into the first row of the first five columns:

-    Timestamp  name  email phone message 2---------------------------
+    Timestamp  name  email phone message

+2---------------------------
 The Script